RomaKulyk/project-running_app/backlog.rst

 git branch -d <branch name> - to delete a local branch named <branch name>
 git push origin --delete <branch name> - to delete a remote branch named <branch name>

+Qt and PyQt5
+PyQt5 is a Python binding of the Qt toolkit, developed by Riverbank Computing.
+When you write applications using PyQt5 what you are really doing is writing applications in Qt.
+The PyQt5 library is actually a wrapper around the C++ Qt library, which makes it possible to use it in Python.